-For people living with COPD, advocacy organizations offer a breadth of support, including in-person events and meetings, digital communities, forums, and educational opportunities.
+For those diagnosed with COPD, advocacy organizations provide a breadth of support, including events, meetings, online communities, forums, and educational information.
+These organizations include:

-The mission of the National Institute of Health’s (NIH) National Heart, Lung, and Blood Institute (NHLBI) is to provide global leadership for a research, training, and education program to promote the prevention and treatment of heart, lung, and blood disorders and enhance the health of all individuals so that they can live longer and more fulfilling lives.
+The National Institute of Health’s (NIH) National Heart, Lung, and Blood Institute (NHLBI) division aims to provide global leadership for research, training, and education surrounding the prevention and treatment of heart, lung, and blood disorders.
+Through their work, they intend to enhance the health of all individuals so that they can live longer and more fulfilling lives.

-For COPD Awareness Month, NHLBI provides social media graphics to help raise awareness about COPD, supporting their #BreatheBetter campaign.
-They encourage use of the hashtag #COPDMonth, so they can like and share your content.
-NHLBI encourages you to join the Learn More Breathe Better program to promote COPD resources and educate others.
+The NHLBI is also a good source for social media graphics aimed at increasing COPD awareness, which are designed to be used alongside their #BreatheBetter campaign.
+They encourage individuals to use this hashtag when posting COPD information so they can engage with the content, and also invite patients to join the Learn More Breathe Better program, aimed at promoting COPD resources and educating others.
 Their hub includes handouts and fact sheets for patients and caregivers and health and community professionals to download or order print copies.

-The American Lung Association (ALA) is committed to supporting those affected by COPD, and offers a variety of resources and information about the disease.
-Their Better Breathers Club program has connected people living with lung disease to education, support, and each other in communities around the country for over 40 years.
-They hold virtual meetings, in-person meetings, and webinars.
-Living with COPD is a support and discussion community for COPD where members share advice for breathing problems, oxygen, pulmonary rehab, and more.
-ALA’s library also includes videos and other resources for COPD patients and caregivers.
+The American Lung Association (ALA) offers support for those impacted by COPD, providing a variety of resources and information about the disease.
+For over 40 years, their Better Breathers Club program has connected people living with lung disease to education, support, and each other in communities around the country.
+They hold meetings both in-person and online, in addition to hosting webinars.
+ALA’s library also includes videos and other resources for COPD patients and caregivers, and their support and discussion community Living with COPD is a place where members share advice for breathing problems, oxygen, pulmonary rehab, and more.

-COPD Foundation is a non-profit organization that engages, educates, and empowers their community through a unique “360 degree approach.”
-Their goal is to mobilize partnerships between patients, caregivers, health care professionals, researchers, academic institutions, government agencies, and industry leaders with a core mission of preventing COPD, improving the lives of those affected, and stopping the progression of COPD.
-It’s easy to join their interactive online community, COPD360Social, with over 47,000 members.
-The COPD Foundation also has a dedicated toolkit for COPD Awareness Month, chock full of a collection of images and language for you to share with your communities to help build awareness and most importantly, mobilize action.
-Their hashtag is #BreathingBetterTogether.
+The COPD Foundation, a non-profit organization, engages, educates, and empowers its community through a unique “360-degree approach.”
+They aim to forge relationships between patients, caregivers, healthcare professionals, researchers, academic institutions, government agencies, and industry leaders, with a core mission of preventing COPD, improving the lives of those affected, and stopping the progression of COPD.
+Their online community, COPD360Social, is easy to join and contains over 55,000 members.
+COPD Facebook groups and Reddit communities

-- COPD Information and Support is a private group created in 2015 with over 9,000 members.
-The group is a place where people with COPD, Pulmonary Hypertension, and Alpha 1 can find and post information about their conditions.
+- COPD Information and Support is a private group created in 2015 and has now grown to over 16,000 members.
+It provides a place for people with COPD, Pulmonary Hypertension, and Alpha 1 to find and post information about their conditions.
 Questions are always welcome here.

-- Lets Talk COPD Support Group is a private group with almost 8,000 members for people whose lives have been impacted by COPD.
-They encourage folks to share tips, educational resources, and fun stuff.
+- Let’s Talk COPD Support Group is a private group with over 8,000 members, and it is designed for people whose lives have been impacted by COPD.
+They encourage folks to share tips, educational resources, and personal anecdotes.

-- COPD Exercise To Healthy Living is a private support group with 5,500 members.
-The members are all about managing COPD through exercise, a healthy diet, and a positive mindset.
-Other topics of discussion include holistic health, herbs, journals, meditation, and ideas for coping with COPD.
+- COPD Exercise To Healthy Living is a private support group with 6,000 members.
+Its main focus is managing COPD through exercise, a healthy diet, and a positive mindset, but other topics of discussion include holistic health, herbs, journals, meditation, and ideas for coping with COPD.

-- Learn More Breathe Better is the NHLBI’s program to raise awareness of lung diseases and conditions, including COPD and asthma.
-They post regular updates here, and more than 54,000 follow them.
+- Learn More Breathe Better is the NHLBI’s program to raise awareness of lung diseases and conditions, including COPD.
+They regularly post relevant information for the more than 53,000 Facebook users that follow them.

 - COPD.net is a community where people affected by COPD can learn, share, and connect with peers and healthcare professionals.
-This page has over 43,000 followers and posts regular content.
+This page has over 45,000 followers and posts regularly.

-As for COPD Reddit communities, r/COPD is dedicated to discussion, tips, and treatments that help those living with COPD.
-This is a place for support, articles, questions, and advice.
-The 1,200 member community discusses symptoms, coping mechanisms, diagnosis stories, treatment options, and more.
+For those interested in joining a Reddit community, r/COPD is a space full of discussion, tips, and treatments that help those living with COPD.
+Members' posts cover topics related to support, articles, questions, and advice.
+The 2,700-member community discusses symptoms, coping mechanisms, diagnosis stories, treatment options, and more.